-To minimize both the power consumption of the device and the on-chip digital noise, the active interface only powers up fully when the device is being written to, i.e., on the falling edge of WR or the falling edge of SYNC.
+To minimize both the power consumption of the device and the on-chip digital noise, the active interface only powers up fully when the device is being written to, that is, on the falling edge of \overline{WR} or the falling edge of \overline{SYNC} .

-DSP, SPI, MICROWIRE COMPATIBLE SERIAL INTERFACES
+DSP-, SPI-, MICROWIRE-COMPATIBLE SERIAL INTERFACES

 The serial interface can be operated with a minimum of three wires in standalone mode or four wires in daisy-chain mode.
 Daisy chaining allows many devices to be cascaded together to increase system channel count.
-The SER/PAR pin must be tied high and the SPI/I2C pin (Pin 97) should be tied low to enable the DSP/SPI/MICROWIRE compatible serial interface.
+The SER/PAR pin must be tied high and the SPI/I2C pin (Pin 97) should be tied low to enable the DSP-/SPI-/MICROWIRE-compatible serial interface.
 In serial interface mode, the user does not need to drive the parallel input data pins.
 The serial interface's control pins are

-SYNC, DIN, SCLK-Standard 3-Wire Interface Pins.
+SYNC, DIN, SCLK-Standard 3-wire interface pins.

-DCEN-Selects Standalone Mode or Daisy-Chain Mode.
+DCEN-Selects standalone mode or daisy-chain mode.

-SDO-Data Out Pin for Daisy-Chain Mode.
+SDO-Data out pin for daisy-chain mode.

 Figure 3 and Figure 5 show timing diagrams for a serial write to the AD5380 in standalone and daisy-chain modes.
-The 24-bit data-word format for the serial interface is shown in Table 19.
+The 24-bit data-word format for the serial interface is shown in Table 18.